tngo0508/tngo0508.github.io/_posts/2026-09-14-create-dotnet-10-mvc-api-solution-template.md

   - NuGet
 ---

-When starting a new project or onboarding team members, setting up the same repetitive multi-project architecture by hand (creating a solution file, adding an MVC web app, creating a backing Web API, splitting out a dedicated Data access layer with EF Core, establishing a Shared class library for reusable DTOs and contracts, bundling essential client-side libraries like DataTables, Chart.js, Select2, and Leaflet.js without relying on unstable CDNs, configuring authentication options like Individual Accounts or Windows Auth, wiring up Serilog, configuring Scalar UI for OpenAPI documentation, and creating type-safe Refit HTTP clients) is tedious, error-prone, and inefficient.
+When starting a new project or onboarding team members, setting up the same repetitive multi-project architecture by hand (creating a modern solution file, adding an MVC web app, creating a backing Web API, splitting out a dedicated Data access layer with EF Core, establishing a Shared class library for reusable DTOs, custom exception contracts, and Refit interfaces, bundling essential client-side libraries like DataTables, Chart.js, Select2, and Leaflet.js without relying on unstable CDNs, configuring authentication options like Individual Accounts or Windows Auth, wiring up Serilog, configuring Scalar UI for OpenAPI documentation, setting standardized launch ports, and configuring development database auto-creation and seeding) is tedious, error-prone, and inefficient.

-When using Microsoft's built-in templates (like `dotnet new mvc`), you have probably noticed the `--auth` flag that lets you choose between `None`, `Individual`, or `Windows` authentication. **Can we do the exact same thing in a custom multi-project solution template, while also pre-bundling essential client JavaScript libraries like DataTables, Chart.js, Select2, and Leaflet.js?
+When using Microsoft's built-in templates (like `dotnet new mvc`), you have probably noticed the `--auth` flag that lets you choose between `None`, `Individual`, or `Windows` authentication. **Can we do the exact same thing in a custom multi-project solution template, while also adopting modern .NET features like the XML-based Solution format (`.slnx`), Central Package Management (CPM), development database auto-seeding, and pre-bundled client JavaScript libraries like DataTables, Chart.js, Select2, and Leaflet.js?
 Absolutely!**

 With the **.NET Template Engine**, you can package your standard production-ready architecture into a reusable **Solution Template** with custom CLI switches.
 With a single command like `dotnet new mvc-api -n MyApp --auth Individual`, you can automatically scaffold a complete solution containing:
-- `MyApp.sln`
+- `MyApp.slnx` (Modern XML-based Solution Format)
 - `Directory.Packages.props` (Central Package Management)
-- `MyApp.Shared` (.NET 10 Class Library for shared DTOs, models, and Refit API contracts)
+- `MyApp.Shared` (.NET 10 Class Library for shared DTOs, version constants, Refit API contracts, and custom `ApiException` contracts)
-- `MyApp.Data` (.NET 10 Class Library for EF Core `AppDbContext`, ASP.NET Core Identity, entities, and database migrations)
+- `MyApp.Data` (.NET 10 Class Library for EF Core `AppDbContext`, ASP.NET Core Identity, entities, and database resilience)
-- `MyApp.ApiService` (ASP.NET Core Web API Backend with Serilog, EF Core, OpenAPI & Scalar API Reference UI)
+- `MyApp.ApiService` (ASP.NET Core Web API Backend with Serilog, EF Core, OpenAPI, Scalar API Reference UI, `/health` probes, and Development database auto-creation and seeding)
-- `MyApp.Web` (ASP.NET Core MVC Frontend with Serilog, Refit typed HTTP API client, LibMan client-side libraries [DataTables, Chart.js, Select2, Leaflet.js, jQuery, Bootstrap], and optional Identity/Windows Auth)
+- `MyApp.Web` (ASP.NET Core MVC Frontend with Serilog, Refit typed HTTP API client with standard resilience handlers, LibMan client-side libraries [DataTables, Chart.js, Select2, Leaflet.js, jQuery, Bootstrap], navigation login partials supporting both Identity and Windows Auth, and standardized launch ports)

-In this comprehensive guide, we will build, configure, test, and package a production-ready **.NET 10 Multi-Project Solution Template with Data Layer, Shared Library, Authentication Options (None / Individual / Windows), Pre-bundled Client Libraries (DataTables, Chart.js, Select2, Leaflet.js), CPM, EF Core, Serilog, Scalar UI, and Refit** from scratch.
+In this comprehensive guide, we will build, configure, test, and package a production-ready **.NET 10 Multi-Project Solution Template with Data Layer, Shared Library, Authentication Options (None / Individual / Windows), Pre-bundled Client Libraries (DataTables, Chart.js, Select2, Leaflet.js), CPM, EF Core, Serilog, Scalar UI, Refit, and XML Solution Format (.slnx)** from scratch.

 ---

 ## 1. What We Are Building

-We want a solution template named `mvc-api` (or `mvc-api-sln`).
+We want a solution template named `mvc-api` (with alias `mvcapi`).
 When a developer executes:

 ```bash
 # Default: No authentication